zegl/extremely-linear/README.md

 options:
 -h, --help                show brief help
+-v, --verbose             more verbose logging
---short                   use shorter 6 digit prefix (quick mode) --format [format]         specify your own prefix format (pritnf style)
+--short                   use shorter 6 digit prefix (quick mode) --format [format]         specify your own prefix format (pritnf style) --install-hook            install git-linearize as a post-commit hook (current repo only)
 ```

 git-linearize requires the history to already be linear (no merge commits).